 Like the title implies, this job requires planning and coordinating distribution, storage and transportation activities in compliance with internal policies and government regulations — in other words, making sure items get from point A to point B in the most efficient manner possible while following all the rules.
 These workers tend to operate in the background; it’s not often people think about how their packages arrive at the correct destination.

-Annual wages were primarily sourced from the Bureau of Labor Statistics on Sept.
-5, 2018.
-The most recent available data was for May 2017.
-Salary information for loss prevention managers and quality control systems managers was sourced from O-Net OnLine.
+Annual wages were primarily sourced from the Bureau of Labor Statistics on Nov.
+13, 2022.
+The most recent available data was for 2021.
+Salary information for compliance officer and quality control systems manager was sourced from PayScale.
+Salary information for loss prevention managers was sourced from O-Net OnLine.